Of course, the best cure for diaper rash is to prevent it from happening in the first place, but that's not always possible.

 - Give your little one a quick soak in Bubbly Wash or sponge cleanse for just a minute.
 Don’t rub, just let the bubbles do the gentle work of cleansing.

-- Pat dry and treat with Healing Gel if necessary.
+- Pat dry and treat with Soothing Serum (formerly named Healing Gel) if necessary.

 - Block out bacteria with our zinc-based Diaper Balm.